rwilcox/my-learnings-docs/learning_jenkins.md

 ## How do I get the current git commit?

 there used to be `env.GIT_COMMIT` but I found it missing the other day
+UPDATE: it's missing if you use `skipDefaultCheckout`.
+But still.

 do something like this instead